How To Ship Prefabricated Building Modules

 Open Top Containers

-Accommodate taller modules.
-Provides protection from the elements while allowing for taller loads.
+Open top containers are designed to accommodate taller modules, providing protection from the elements while allowing for vertical space.

 Heavy Lift Vessels

-Necessary for extremely large or heavy modules.
-Offers specialized lifting capabilities for oversized and heavy cargo.
+For exceptionally large or heavy modules, heavy lift vessels are indispensable.
+These vessels offer specialised lifting capabilities tailored for oversized and heavy cargo.

 Roll-on/Roll-off (RoRo) Vessels

-Suitable for modules that can be driven onto the vessel.
-Efficient for self-propelled or easily loaded modules.
+RoRo vessels are an efficient choice for modules that can be driven directly onto the vessel.
+This method is particularly advantageous for self-propelled or easily loaded modules.

 Packaging & Securing